 - An audited financial statement, including a statement of assets and liabilities, of the political party as of a date no more than 60 days before the date of the application for registration.

-- The party must keep Elections Manitoba aprised of who the key members of the party are, in particular the chief financial officer and any deputies he or she has appointed to issue tax receipts.
+- The party must keep Elections Manitoba apprised of who the key members of the party are, in particular the financial officer and any deputies he or she has appointed to issue tax receipts.

-- Only the chief financial officer or a deputy may issue receipts.
+- Only the financial officer or a deputy may issue receipts.

 - A record must be kept of all receipts which are printed and issued.

-Within three months after the end of every year political parties must file an annual audited statement setting out:
+Within three months after the end of every year registered parties must file an annual audited statement setting out: